 You can also double-click the PowerClip object to enable it for editing, or select the PowerClip object and click the Edit PowerClip button on the PowerClip toolbar.
-When you have finished editing the contents, click the Stop editing contents button.
+When you have finished editing the contents, click the Finish Editing PowerClip button.